Stephanie A. White, PhD

 Jon received his Ph.D in the Neuroscience Interdepartmental program.
 His doctoral dissertation is entitled ‘FoxP2 and basal ganglia function in zebra finch vocal motor learning and control’.
 He is currently a postdoc in the Hnasko lab at UCSD.
 He spends his time outside of work brewing craft beers along with his wife Emily and their dog Rosie.

 Professor Julie E. Miller, PhD

 Julie was a postdoctoral fellow and Research Associate in the lab where she developed the zebra finch as a model system for Parkinson’s Disease.
-She is currently an Assistant Professor at the University of Arizona in the departments of Neurobiology and Speech, Language and Hearing Sciences.
+She is currently an Associate Professor at the University of Arizona in the departments of Neurobiology and Speech, Language and Hearing Sciences.

 George Hafzalla, MS

 George received his Bachelor‘s and Master’s degree in our lab at UCLA.
 He is currently attending the Wake Forest School of Medicine.